Wanganui River (III/V) from Hunters Hut

-Another wild west coast valley and river, with rough tracks, a great hut and magnificent scenery.
+Another wild west coast valley and river, with rough tracks, a great hut and magnificent scenery that backs on to the Adams Wilderness Area.

 View Larger Topographic Map